Rules of play:

 The referee has the final determination as to the safety of each player’s equipment.
 All players are required to use shin guards.
 No rings, chains, watches, casts, metal objects, jewelry, or headbands may be worn.
 Soft cast are permitted with the permission of the referee.
 Casts are allowed in CYSA if padded and the referee considers them to be safe.

-Player picture identification cards are to be present and available at all matches.
+Player picture identification cards are to be present and available at all matches and turned in with the game card to field marshal tent assigned to your field before each game.

 The shirt number of each player must be the same as the player’s shirt number on the game card or roster.